wp-plugins/woocommerce-book-keeper/readme.txt

 = 3 Premium versions available if you need more =

-If you need more functionnalities, you should have a look to our premium versions on our [website]. (http://www.woocommerce-book-keeper.com "Woocommerce Book Keeper Website")
+If you need more functionnalities, you should have a look to our premium versions on our [website](http://www.woocommerce-book-keeper.com "Woocommerce Book Keeper Website")

 = Premium versions features =